 A new ecommerce platform has to help your business now and in the future.
 And to choose the best platform, you have to keep an eye on certain metrics.
 Your sales conversion rate and website traffic are important to forecast sales.
 And there are also intangible metrics like your team's marketing skills to keep your customer group interested in your products.

-Now you know what features to look out for in your ecommerce platform you might want to take a look at some:
+Now that you know what features to look out for in your ecommerce platform to build your ecommerce site, you might want to take a look at some: